 When oral hygiene habits (i.e., brushing and flossing) are not kept, bacteria are left to remain on the tooth surface where they produce acids that attack the teeth enamel.
 When the enamel erodes away, and the acids reach the tooth, a cavity can form.
 To prevent further damage from occurring, the cavity will need to be treated with a dental filling.

 A filling restores normal function back to a damaged tooth and closes off spaces where bacteria can enter, protecting it from further damage.
 If left untreated, the decay can progress and reach the tooth nerve, which will then require a root canal, a more extensive treatment.
+It is best that you schedule an appointment with a dentist for dental fillings near you and get the genuine advise regarding the treatment.

 Materials used for dental fillings include amalgam (metal), and composite.
 Ceramic fillings are also commonly used.
 These are often made of porcelain and are more resistant to staining than composite resin materials.